JetBrains/kotlin-web-site/pages/foundation/faq.md

 Yes, to cover the operational and administrative expenses.

 ### Does the foundation generate any revenue?
-No, Kotlin is a non-profit entity whose operational costs are covered by JetBrains and Google.
+No, Kotlin Foundation is a non-profit entity whose operational costs are covered by JetBrains and Google.

 ### Can I license the Kotlin trademark?
 Currently we do not offer trademark licensing.
 We are working to provide a set of Trademark Usage Guidelines, and will provide updates here when it becomes available.